-- TO: Policy Committee Technical Advisory Committee Citizens Involvement Committee

-- FROM: AMATS Staff
+- TO: Policy Committee Technical Advisory Committee Citizens Involvement Committee - FROM: AMATS Staff - RE: Resolution 2023-05 Adopting the Transportation Improvement Program FY 2024-2027 - DATE: May 4, 2023

-- RE: Draft TIP Memorandum

-- DATE: March 9, 2023

 The Transportation Improvement Program (TIP) FY 2024-2027 contains a comprehensive listing of regional transportation improvement projects scheduled for implementation with federal or state funds within the next four years.
 The TIP FY 2024-2027 was developed by the AMATS staff in conjunction with all AMATS committees, area transit operators, the Ohio Department of Transportation (ODOT) and US DOT.